 - Villainous Breakdown: After he brings down Tokyo Jupiter and ends up inadvertently assisting the Mulian invasion plans.

 - "Well Done, Son!"
-Guy: Ends up contributing to the aforementioned breakdown.
+Guy: He and to make his father proud, but it ends up contributing to the aforementioned breakdown.

 - With Friends Like These...: With Itsuki.
 The scientist is Isshiki's oldest and closest friend, and Isshiki still treats him like shit.